rmkoesterer/uga/README.rst

 While you may simply run uga on a single cpu system, if you have access to a parallel computing cluster, you will be able to take advantage of the self-managed parallel mode of use for which this software was designed.
-This release was tested on a system which deploys Sun Grid Engine for job management, but simple modifications to the .uga_wrapper.py script in the bin/ directory may allow the use of other PBS systems.
+This release was tested on a system which deploys Sun Grid Engine for job management and will likely be compatible with other PBS systems.

 References
 ==========